Skip to content

 __init__

-Initializes a Color object with RGB values and frequency.
+Initializes a Color object with RGBA values and frequency.

 Parameters: